-Children with frequent/prolonged absence and withdrawal from the school.
+Children with unexplainable and or/persistent absences from education and withdrawal from the school.

 Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
 It is important that all staff consider the risk that absent children might be travelling to conflict zones, be victims of FGM (Female Genital Mutilation) or forced marriage.
 The DSL will monitor unauthorised absence, particularly where children are absent on repeated occasions.